austin-lang/austin-lang.github.io/README.md

 # portfolio-website
-Austin Lang's personal portfolio website for applications to any jobs or programs.
+Austin Lang's personal portfolio website for applications to jobs and programs. <br />
-Product is self-created through code with no usage of website-building software.
+Product is self-created through HTML/JS/CSS with no outside software. <br />
+Website template can be found here: "http://startbootstrap.com".